-Role of the Board of Directors and Compensation Committee in Setting Executive Compensation
+Role of the Board of Directors and Compensation Committee in Setting Executive Compensation recommendations to the full Board regarding such compensation decisions.

-The Board of Directors has established a Compensation Committee for the purpose of making recommendations to the full Board regarding compensation decisions for our executive officers.
 The Compensation Committee currently consists of Dr. Raffin, Mr. Saluri, Mr. Talarico and Ms. Zoth.
 In carrying out its responsibilities, the Compensation Committee receives and evaluates the compensation recommendations made by our Chief Executive Officer.
 None of our executive officers participates in the discussions regarding his own compensation.
 Based on the evaluation of management's suggestions, the Compensation Committee then makes formal recommendations regarding executive compensation decisions to the full Board.
 In making these recommendations, the Compensation Committee does not delegate any of its functions to others.